mxmrsn/Tutorials/packinglist.md

 This case contains the tools for the robot.

 - Stylet (x4)
+  - Manual Steer Stylets (0.9 mm OD)
+    - About the same stiffness as clinical tools
+  - Robotic Steer Stylets (0.67 mm OD)
+    - Prone to buckling but fit through our system
 - 5DOF Steerable Needle (x3)
 - Wrist (x3) *would be better to have more
 - Extra Sheath Materials